What Governors in Blue Trifecta States Can Do to Defend Our Communities from Trump’s Unconstitutional Mass Deportations

 • Extend sanctuary policies to public hospitals, universities, courthouses, and transportation systems, blocking access points that federal agents often exploit.

-• Leverage state diplomatic relationships and economic influence to oppose collaboration in mass deportations.
+• Use state diplomatic and economic leverage to oppose mass deportations.

 What You Can Do: Mobilize Your Governor